 In addition to providing mattress reviews, comparisons, and buyer guides, the Slumber Yard team is also committed to helping you save money by finding the mattress sales and discounts.
 We realize buying a new mattress can be a costly endeavor, so every dollar saved makes a big difference.
-Lucky for you, our team scours the internet to find the most up-to-date mattress deals, discounts, and promo codes.
+Lucky for you, our team scours the internet to find the most up-to-date mattress deals and promo codes.

 A lot of people ask us how we manage to source so many discounts and promo codes.
 Here’s our secret: First, we have an entire team of caffeine-addicted millennials that scour the internet for the best mattress deals, pretty much on a daily basis.
 We know where and when to look in order to score major discounts.
 So, as easy as we make it look, it’s really just that we offer free coffee in the office and have quite a few people that keep their eyes peeled at all times.
 We’re attentive and persistent and overly familiar with the internet.
 Really, that’s the gist of it.
 We don’t use some fancy algorithm or quantum super computer, we just have a good group of good people that work hard (and sleep hard, for the record).

 We also directly contact certain brands and retailers to procure exclusive deals that, in many cases, you can only get through the Slumber Yard.
 We're sort of like your outsourced team of knuckle-cracking wallet watchers that actively go get you deals.
 Sometimes we’re able to secure year-round discounts, but in other cases, we can only manage limited time offers.
 In either case, however, you save money, which is the whole goal of this.
 In the event that you (somehow) found a better discount, please do email us.
 We need to know!